aidanhs/tcldis/README.md

  - have got the repo (either by `git clone` or a tar.gz from the releases page).
  - have updated your package lists.

-The build process fairly simple:
+The build process is fairly simple:
  - make sure `make` and `gcc` are installed.
  - make sure you can run `python-config` and have the Python headers available (usually installed by the Python development package for your distro).